 NHS England is the data controller of GP health records where an individual is not currently registered with a GP or is deceased.
-To request access to your own health records or those of a deceased person, you will need to complete an application form.
-The application form and additional information about access requests are available to download.
-These documents explain your rights and how your application will be dealt with.
-Please take the time to read these carefully.
+To request access to your own health records or those of a deceased person, the most efficient way to submit the request is to complete the application form which can be downloaded here.
+This will ensure all the relevant details are captured and will avoid confusion or misunderstanding.
+The application form contains information regarding your rights and how your application will be dealt with.
+Please take the time to read it carefully.

-To receive a copy of a medical record, appropriate identification documents and a £50 fee must be provided.
+To receive a copy of a medical record, appropriate identification documents must be provided.
 If you are making the application as an individual’s legal representative (e.g. a solicitor), we need to receive written authorisation from the applicant for you to act on their behalf and receive their medical record.